For best prices and early deliveries, WhatsApp us at. 918488070070

 Wedding Attire

 A Chhattisgarh bride typically wears a saree, usually in vibrant colours like red, maroon, or gold.
 The saree is often intricately embroidered with traditional designs, adding to its elegance.
 Brides also don a lehenga in some regions, but the saree remains the most iconic piece of clothing.
+In some regions of Chhattisgarh, brides wear the Kosa silk saree, a handwoven masterpiece native to the state.
+A Dupatta, draped gracefully over the head or shoulders, complements the saree, adding an extra layer of modesty and style.

 Traditional Cuisine